cevr/me/src/posts/porting-my-site-to-reasonml/index.md

 As you can see, I haven't declared a single type.
 The prop `name` is inferred to be a string because it's used with `React.string`!

-The the type of `React.string` is something like this:
+The type of `React.string` is something like this:

 ```reason
 module React {